domogik/domogik/domogik/README.txt

 Requirements
 ============
+* Make sure you have a database installed (mySql, PostgreSQL, ...)
 * Make sure you have Python installed
-* Make sure you have Python MySql package installed
+* Make sure you have Python MySql package installed (or the package relative to your DB)

 Installing Django
 =================